Qiskit/qiskit/CONTRIBUTING.md

 #### Things that shouldn't be said

-* Anything about the formatting of the code.
+* Anything about the formatting of the code, unless it is illegible.
 We have automated code formatters that enforce a uniform style, and CI requires them to have been run.

 * Minor stylistic changes in _how_ people code, except where they might be seriously affecting performance or legibility.
 There are lots of ways to program, especially in Python, and lots of ways that achieve the same thing.